Incase you missed it. Key points from my Q&A Session.

 Herbs and spices- Livens up your food and is highly medicinal at the same time.

-Limit chemical exposure- this includes through my body with soaps, household cleaning product and food sources such as pesticides.
+Limit chemical exposure- this includes through my body with soaps, household cleaning products and food sources such as pesticides.

 Cool bedroom temperature for better sleep- 18/19 degrees is ideal.